 Diabetic Neuropathy Is Very Real—And It Will Come for Your Penis

-For men with certain health problems, it can be hard out there—especially when it comes to getting hard.
+For men with certain health problems, it can be hard out there—especially when it comes to getting an erection.

 As men age, they deal with a mounting array of health challenges that can affect sexual function, such as an increased risk for conditions including high blood pressure, weight gain, lower testosterone and heart issues.